-Siân Melangell Dafydd introduces our new series, in partnership with Bath Spa University, exploring the field of transnational writing.
+Siân Melangell Dafydd introduces our new series, in partnership with Bath Spa University, exploring the field of transnational literature and writing.

 Urgency is in the air this week as many of us declare which side of the fence we stand on, but, even as I type, I realise the inadequacy of that expression for this situation.
 The fence is only being built by some.

 Transnationalism is a relatively new concept in the study or understanding of literature and other art forms.
 What is it?
 Rather than starting a discussion, dissecting the multi-meanings of a word here, I am proudly launching a series of work which, in its making and meaning, will allow the Wales Arts Review readers to discover and consider this umbrella concept, for themselves.
 To celebrate the launch of a Master of Research in Transnational Writing at Bath Spa University, the first of a series of new works will be published in Wales Arts Review.